viklund/courses/assembly/1611/exercises/illumina_assembly.md

 #### Spades

-Start by making a folder called spades in the illumina_assembly dorectory, and enter it with `cd spades`.
+Start by making a folder called spades in the illumina_assembly/work directory, and enter it with `cd spades`.

 Now load the spades module: